sh3bu/Portswigger_labs/Authentication/README.md

 Candidate usernames
 Candidate passwords
  ```
+**Concept**

+ > The concept in this is that
+ > bruteforce with a wrong username multiple times with any random password , it shows  `Invalid username or password`
+ > bruteforce with correct username multiple times with any random password, it shows `You have made too many incorrect login attempts` indicating *it is a right password*
+ > Once correct username is found we can bruteforce the password , we can find it since it will have a `302` status code

  ![image](https://user-images.githubusercontent.com/67383098/226622749-a8603e99-7f15-4aef-b3a8-748d8b9d130d.png)

-I noticed that when i bruteforce with invalid username and password, the account does not lock.
+I noticed that when I bruteforce with invalid username and password, the account does not lock.
 Only for valid usernames , if we bruteforce the account gets locked.

 **Username Enumeration**